-I have painted those puppies at least five or six different colors over the past two years.
+I have painted those puppies in at least five or six different colors over the past two years.

 I took down my husband’s and my stockings to put these keys up.
 They look like keys Santa would have to get in the house, don’t they?

-Very simple but homey.
+Very simple, but homey.

 I love how the stars turned out even the paint runs look cool and vintage just like mercury glass itself.

 Again, did not spend one dime on this mantel.